-Although there are not many, rental properties in Smithville average \$500 to \$900 a month.
+Although there are not many, rental properties in Smithville average \$400 to \$500 a month.
 Most of the houses in Smithville are owner-occupied.
-U.S Census Bureau American FactFinder 2011-

-2015 American Community Survey 5-Year Estimates list 85 percent of houses in the Towns as occupied by the owner.
+In the year 2010, 85 percent of houses were occupied by the owner (a much larger proportion than the national average, which was 65 percent).